Termite Chemical Information

 In our experience the choices appear reasonably simple and are as follows:-

 Australia has one of the most stringent pest control industry regulatory systems in the world.
-All the termiticides that are proposed to treat your premises have undergone thorough evaluation and approval by national and state government authorities.
-Please be assured that our company will use these approved termiticides in strict accordance with all government regulations.
+All the termiticides that are proposed to treat your building have undergone thorough evaluation and approval by national and state government authorities.
+Our company will use these approved termiticides in accordance with all government regulations.

 The following commonsense precautions should be observed both before and after your premises are treated: